amidos2006/pcg_benchmark/README.md

 ```
 You can also just execute single steps of the pipeline (`process_environment`, `process_all_envs`, `aggregate_envs_statistics`, `aggregate_over_runs`, and `plot`) by changing `run_pipeline` with the corresponding function (and using the corresponding parameters).

+## Special Thanks
+To Kenny for creating [1-Bit Pack](https://kenney.nl/assets/1-bit-pack) which is the used for all the 12 problems in the benchmark.
+And the color palette was used as inspiration to other games that have its own art.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at [https://github.com/amidos2006/pcg_benchmark/](https://github.com/amidos2006/pcg_benchmark/).